nf-core/website/markdown/developers/adding_modules.md

 - All test data for `nf-core/modules` MUST be added to the `modules` branch of [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/modules/data) and organised by filename extension.

-- In order to keep the size of this repository as minimal as possible, pre-existing files from [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/modules/data) MUST be reused if at all possible.
+- In order to keep the size of the test data repository as minimal as possible, pre-existing files from [`nf-core/test-datasets`](https://github.com/nf-core/test-datasets/tree/modules/data) MUST be reused if at all possible.

 - Test files MUST be kept as tiny as possible.